elena-theresa-weber/allennlpchallengeset/README.md

 # AllenNLP Challengeset
-The project is carried out in order to test the performance of Semantic Role Labeling for the course NLP Technology taught by Pia Sommerauer at VU Amsterdam.
+The project is carried out by Elena Weber in order to test the performance of Semantic Role Labeling for the course NLP Technology taught by Pia Sommerauer at VU Amsterdam.

 ## Folder structure
 * `challenge_sets`